Welcome to the Addleshaw Goddard's November 2024 International Arbitration Group Newsletter

 United Arab Emirates

-Two Steps Forward, One Step Back: Recovering Costs Under ICC Rules Arbitration In Dubai
+Recovering Costs Under ICC Rules Arbitration In The UAE: A Welcome Return To Certainty

 In our last newsletter we reported on a recent decision by the Dubai Court of Cassation in Sobha Engineering and Contracting LLC v.
-Emerald Palace Interior Decoration LLC (Case No. 821/2023).
-In this edition, we explore that decision in further detail and offer practical guidance on the recovery of costs in ICC arbitrations in Dubai and the UAE
+Emerald Palace Interior Decoration LLC (Case No. 821/2023), which prevented a successful party from enforcing part of an ICC Rules award that included an award of legal fees.

 It has long been the practice of the UAE courts to enforce the bargain struck between parties under the maxim that 'agreements must be kept' (pacta sunt servanda).
 The application of that principle extended to arbitration agreements in contracts made between the parties and any award rendered in accordance with those agreements would (subject to certain conditions) be enforced by the UAE courts.
 The UAE courts would equally enforce any award of certain, but not all, the costs incurred by the successful party.